Ivan Velez Jr.

-Ivan Velez Jr. (born 1961) is an openly gay Latino American cartoonist, writer, museum educator, and teaching artist, known for creating the groundbreaking comic book series Tales of the Closet, and for his work with the DC Comics imprint Milestone Media, and with Marvel Comics.
+Ivan Velez Jr. (born 1961) is an openly gay Latino American cartoonist, writer, museum educator, and teaching artist, known for creating the comic book series Tales of the Closet, and for his work with the DC Comics imprint Milestone Media, and with Marvel Comics.

 Early life

 Ivan Velez Jr. was born in the Bronx, New York in 1961 to parents of Puerto Rican descent.

 Career

 Velez created one of the first narratives about queer youth in his series Tales of the Closet (1987-1993).
 The author notes that he struggled watching people in the gay community die from a lack of education and communication about AIDS.
 So, he created a comic to educate both straight and queer teens.

 This brought him to Milestone Media in the early 1990s, where he expanded Latino representation to include queer, straight, and multicultural Latino characters in Milestone Media's series Blood Syndicate.
 Notably, Velez's characters portrayed more than one type of Latino identity; such as Dominican, Puerto Rican, Afro-Hispanic.
 Velez brought Latino and Afro-Caribbean characters to Marvel Comics, as during his work on Vol 3, issues 70-93 and -1 of Ghost Rider, when he depicted supporting characters of color.

 Following the cancellation of the Milestone line, Velez worked as a freelance writer for DC's other imprints and for Marvel Comic, where he was the company's second Latino writer, after George Pérez.
 These assignments included Ghost Rider, Venom, and Abominations for Marvel; Eradicator and Extreme Justice for DC's main superhero line; Flinch for Vertigo; and Scooby-Doo, Dexter's Laboratory, Ben 10, and The Powerpuff Girls for DC's Johnny DC imprint.
 In working for Marvel and DC, Velez has been one of the few Puerto Rican writers to work for the Big Two in American comics publishing.

 Velez illustrated works that commented on his experience as gay, Latino man in the United States.
 His work has appeared in Gay Comix, for which he illustrated one cover, Details, HX Magazine, and the anthology Qu33r.
 Velez edited graphic novels for Dutton Books (Dead High Yearbook), earning an award from the American Library Association.

 In an interview with CBR.com, Velez stated that the style in which he rendered the series differed from his previous work by depicting various peoples and time periods of American history with a greater sense of realism.